pgvector/pgvector/README.md

 Results are limited by the size of the dynamic candidate list (`hnsw.ef_search`).
 There may be even less results due to dead tuples or filtering conditions in the query.
 We recommend setting `hnsw.ef_search` to at least twice the `LIMIT` of the query.
 If you need more than 500 results, use an IVFFlat index instead.

+Also, note that `NULL` vectors are not indexed (as well as zero vectors for cosine distance).

 #### Why are there less results for a query after adding an IVFFlat index?

 The index was likely created with too little data for the number of lists.
 Drop the index until the table has more data.